Taylor-Hunkler-web23/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] Name three lifecycle methods and their purposes.

-ComponentDidMount is invoked immediatley after a component is mounted.
+ComponentDidMount is invoked immediately after a component is mounted.
 This is a good place to add event listeners or put an API call.

 ShouldComponentUpdate is used to stop a component from updating.

 ComponentWillUnmount is invoked before a component unmounts.
-It is best used for cleanup like canceling network requests.
+It is best used for cleanup like cancelling network requests.

 - [ ] What is the purpose of a custom hook?